Oct 27, 2016

 • Pepitas – While the pumpkin seeds you remove from the pumpkin are white and thin, pepitas are green and small and while they are indeed pumpkin seeds they only come from certain pumpkins that don’t require shelling, namely oilseed or Styrian pumpkin varieties.

-How to Make Roasted Garlic Cauliflower Soup
+How to Make Roasted Garlic Cauliflower Soup (Step-by-Step)

-trimmed heads of garlic
+trimmed heads of garlic.

 Step 1: Wrap garlic.